 Good communication happens through good design.
 Always know the problem the user is looking to solve, and then offer the best solution.
 Design is not just about a visual experience.
 Everyone who is involved in creating a user experience is part of the design process.
 Anything that is intentionally created to be a certain way is designed.
 Always be intentional!

-Companies that are intentional about designing good experiences for their users receive not only a higher ROI, but also a higher level of customer satisfaction.
+Companies that are intentional about designing good experiences for their users receive not only a higher ROI but also a higher level of customer satisfaction and better customer relationships.
 And in an era where users are fiercely loyal to brands, high customer satisfaction is key.
 People are becoming more aware of UX as part of daily life, and thus are placing more value on a good user experience.